 - External roof supports/self-supporting roofs

-- Design of tank thickness has to be proper
+- The design of tank thickness has to be proper

 - Proper Metallurgy of the used compatible material to reduce corrosion